_“Alone we can do so little, together we can do so much”

 No weapons are allowed at OSCA events.
 Weapons include but are not limited to explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.

-If a participant engages in behavior that violates this code of conduct, Open Source Community Africa Code of Conduct team may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.
+If a participant engages in behavior that violates this code of conduct, the Open Source Community Africa Code of Conduct team may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.

 Thank you for helping make this a welcoming, friendly community for everyone.